ibm-cloud-security/certificate-manager-automating-deployments-alb-cloud-function-sample/README.md

-# Automating deployments using IBM Cloud's Kubernetes Service ALB API
+# Automating deployments using IBM Cloud's Kubernetes Service Application Load Balancer (ALB) API
 This sample demonstrates:

 - How to detect the `cert_renewed` certificate lifecycle event